 Hatchards is the oldest bookshop in London.
 It was founded by John Hatchard in 1797 and has been at 187 Piccadilly since 1801.
-It’s where the royals have shopped for their books from Queen Charlotte onwards – today Prince Charles, Prince Philip and the Queen all have accounts there.
+It’s where the royals have shopped for their books from Queen Charlotte onwards – today Prince Charles, Prince Philip and Queen Elizabeth II all have accounts there.

 Hatchards has also welcomed more academic visitors.
 Lord Byron lived just across the road for much of his time in London.
 Oscar Wilde, meanwhile, favoured Hatchards as his bookshop of choice and also bought green carnations (his preferred flower for a buttonhole) from the nearby Royal Arcade.
 Poignantly, Wilde’s wife, Constance, would later order her copies of The Ballad of Reading Gaol – a poem inspired by Wilde’s time as a prisoner between 1895 –97 for gross indecency following his affair with Lord Alfred ‘Bosie’ Douglas – from the shop.